Frequently Asked Questions

 To change FMP 14 from 32-bit mode to 64-bit mode, follow the above instructions and uncheck the Open in 32-bit mode box.Permalink | Top

 The advanced functions are used for the advanced method of downloading email with the plug-in.
-By default, these functions are hidden, but can be displayed with a setting.
+By default, these functions are hidden, but can be displayed by changing a setting.

 To show the advanced functions, go to the Edit menu (on Windows) or the FileMaker menu (on Mac), Preferences, Plug-ins tab, double-click the plug-in.
 Next, select the Advanced tab, then put a check mark in the “Show Advanced Functions in the Calculation Dialog”, and click OK on all remaining dialogs.
 The advanced functions will now show up in the list of external functions.